LeBron James NBA Playoffs Player Props: Lakers vs. Nuggets

 LeBron James Insights vs. the Nuggets

-- Conceding 112.5 points per contest, the Nuggets are the eighth-ranked team in the NBA on defense.
+- Defensively, the Nuggets are ranked eighth in the NBA, conceding 112.5 points per contest.

-- On the glass, the Nuggets are ranked No. 1 in the NBA, conceding 40.8 rebounds per contest.
+- Conceding 40.8 rebounds per game, the Nuggets are the best squad in the league.

-- Looking at assists, the Nuggets are ranked 15th in the NBA, giving up 25.7 per game.
+- The Nuggets are the 15th-ranked team in the league, allowing 25.7 assists per game.

-- The Nuggets are the third-ranked team in the league at allowing threes, giving up 11.4 made 3-pointers per contest.
+- In terms of 3-pointers, the Nuggets are ranked third in the league, allowing 11.4 makes per contest.

 LeBron James vs. the Nuggets